Sedgehill

-Sedgehill is a former civil parish, with scattered small settlements, now within Sedgehill and Semley civil parish in the southwest of the English county of Wiltshire.
+Sedgehill is a small village and former civil parish, now in the parish of Sedgehill and Semley, in the southwest of the county of Wiltshire, England.
 It lies to the west of the A350 primary route, about 3+1/4 mi north of Shaftesbury, Dorset.

 History

 In the 12th century, and possibly the 11th, the lands which became Sedgehill parish were part of the estates of Shaftesbury Abbey.
 After the Dissolution, Sedgehill manor was bought by Thomas Arundell of Wardour Castle (c.
 1502 – 1552) and then in 1573 by William Grove (died 1582) who was briefly MP for Shaftesbury.
 The estate remained in the Grove family (from 1874 the Grove baronets), although reduced in size as farms were sold, until the death of Gerald Grove in 1962.

 The population of the parish rose to 216 at the 1871 census, and by 1961 had declined to 130.

-In 1986, on recommendation of Salisbury District Council, the parish was amalgamated with Semley to form Sedgehill and Semley civil parish.
+On 1 April 1986, on recommendation of Salisbury District Council, the parish was amalgamated with Semley to form "Sedgehill and Semley" civil parish.